VishalkrishnaBlaze/Navigation-and-object-avoidance-system/README.md

 #### Installing
 Clone this Git repository using the following command `git clone https://github.com/VishalkrishnaBlaze/Navigation-and-object-avoidance-system.git`

-Download the yolov3 weights from this [link](https://pjreddie.com/media/files/yolov3.weights) and move the downloaded weight to object-detection/model directory
+Download the yolov3 weights from this [link](https://pjreddie.com/media/files/yolov3.weights) and move the downloaded weight to object-detection/model directory.

 The object-detection/model directory should look somthing like this:
 ```
 └── _Model